1. The Physical Body

 Also called the king of asanas, it is designed to work on all body parts, organs, body systems, and chakras.
 Of all the asanas, the sun salutation is also considered the most effective exercise for warming up, stretching, and strengthening the body and spine, although it is not actually an asana but a yoga exercise in itself.

-The practice of sun salutation awakens the inherent body intelligence to absorb energy directly from the sun (especially through the solar plexus chakra), and it opens the body up to being able to absorb more etheric energy from the environment.
+The practice of sun salutation awakens the inherent body intelligence to absorb energy directly from the sun (especially through the solar plexus chakra), and it opens the body up to being able to absorb more pranic energy from the environment.

 Regular practice of the sun salutation has a tremendous healing effect on the body system.
 The heat generated improves metabolism, stimulates the immune system, and helps to release pent-up energies.
 It causes a deep cleansing and energization of our inner space and also opens the body for the following exercises.